flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutBackupVaultNotifications
-### Turns on notifications on a backup vault for the specified topic and events.
+> Turns on notifications on a backup vault for the specified topic and events.<br/>

 #### Input Parameters
 * `backupVaultName` - _required_